The foundations of AI governance

 How will we define AI systems?

-Our take: The definitions and approaches required for Global Data Protection Regulation (GDPR) compliance can be extended to AI Governance, offering a roadmap to define AI systems.
-You should also keep in mind new AI regulatory frameworks like the EU AI Act as a good blueprint for the future.
-But the most important thing?
-Any data containing sensitive information or IP fed into generative AI systems poses risks and must be governed.
+Our take: The definitions and approaches required for GDPR compliance can be extended to AI Governance, offering a roadmap to define AI systems.
+You should also keep in mind newer AI regulatory frameworks like the EU AI Act as a good blueprint for the future.

 How will we define risk levels?